ufz/ogs/web/content/docs/userguide/blocks/media.md

 There are more general properties available.
 They are described in section [Other types of properties](/docs/userguide/blocks/media/#other-types-of-properties).

-Generally, it is most safe to use the "Constant" type for properties, if properties are not transient.
+Generally, it is most safe to use the `Constant` type for properties, if properties are not transient.
 If this is not sufficient, the type "Parameter" can be used.
 Still, there are some limitations to what types of parameter can be used in different processes.